TBApknoob12MC/kindafl/README.md

 **speed face**`

 **"one can implement a forth in a weekend"**
- -- a wise man
-And he was right.
+ -- a wise man said; and he was right.

 ---